 - Vegetables: Consider adding vegetables to the pasta recipe, such as bell peppers, zucchini, even mushrooms would be a delicious addition.

-- Proteins: Add chicken or chicken sausage in place of andouille.
+- Other meats: Add chicken or chicken sausage in place of andouille.
 Kielbasa or chorizo would also be delicious.

-- Gluten-Free Option: Substitute the bucatini pasta with gluten-free pasta of your choice and ensure the chicken broth and sausage are gluten-free.
+- Gluten-Free Option: Substitute the bucatini pasta with gluten-free pasta of your choice and ensure the sausage is gluten-free.

 Our Favorite Side Dishes For Pasta

-- Side salad: consider pairing this with our Broccoli Caesar Salad, Shredded Brussels Sprouts Salad, or our go-to 5 minute Arugula Salad.
+- Side salad: consider pairing this with my broccoli Caesar salad, thinly sliced Brussels sprouts salad, or our go-to 5 minute Arugula Salad.

 - Vegetables: Oven roasted broccoli or grilled asparagus would be simple and tasty!